Central California Unpaid Wages Attorney

-If John agrees to take your unpaid wages (wage and hours case) on a contingency fee arrangement, you will not be asked to pay anything in advance.
-In fact, only if John F. McCarthy wins your case are there any costs, and then his charges are but a fraction of the award or settlement he helps you recover.
+If McCarthy Law agrees to take your unpaid wages (wage and hours case) on a contingency fee arrangement, you will not be asked to pay anything in advance.
+In fact, only if McCarthy Law wins your case are there any costs, and then his charges are but a fraction of the award or settlement he helps you recover.
 Up until a settlement or award, there are NO costs to you whatsoever.
 Moreover, since attorney McCarthy’s charges will only be collected from the amount he recovers on your behalf, you can be certain that he is motivated to get you the most substantial monetary recovery possible.

 Exploring Your Available Options with a Labor Law Attorney

-John F. McCarthy is an experienced San Diego labor law attorney.
+John F. McCarthy, founder of McCarthy Law, is an experienced San Diego labor law attorney.
 John knows that no two cases are ever the same.
 Because the details and circumstances of every wage and hours case are unique, so should be the employee’s available options to seek a satisfying outcome.
 Some procedural options that John might suggest to you as a plaintiff include: